geguptha24/gitstsrting/README.md

 in first 3 month i learn c prgromamming

 and with this i recently bought mac book air on apple online

+i very thankful to my mom and my dad